 3. A Charlie Brown Christmas (1965)

 The movie teaches great lesson to kids such as family values, true happiness and the real meaning of Christmas.
-One of the best Christmas cartoons!
+One of the most iconic and best Christmas cartoons!

 4. The Nightmare Before Christmas (1993)